metricly/metricly-docs/content/integrations/agents/diamond-agent/_index.md

 tags: ["#diamond", "#integrations", "#agents" ]
 author: Lawrence Lane
 ---
-Diamond’s default HTTP Post Handler can be used to send Diamond data to Metricly.
+Diamond’s default HTTP Post Handler can be used to send Diamond data to CloudWisdom.

 ## Configuration
 ### 1. Copy the unique API key from the Diamond integration in your account
-1. In Metricly, navigate to **Integrations**.
+1. In CloudWisdom, navigate to **Integrations**.
 2. Click the **Diamond** card.
 Data collection should already be enabled, and a unique API key for your account has already been generated.
 3. **Copy** the API key.